MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

        :lineno-match:

 - By default, MITgcm does not apply any parameterization to mix statically unstable columns of water.
-In a coarse resolution, hydrostatic configuration, typically such parameterization is desired.
-Although a traditional convective adjustment scheme is available (this can be employed through the :varlink:`cAdjFreq` parameter, see :numref:`ocean_convection_parms`), we recommend a scheme which simply applies (presumably, large) vertical diffusivity between statically unstable grid cells in the vertical.
+In a coarse resolution, hydrostatic configuration, typically such a parameterization is desired.
+Although a traditional convective adjustment scheme is available
+  (this can be employed through the :varlink:`cAdjFreq` parameter, see :numref:`ocean_convection_parms`), we recommend a scheme which simply applies (presumably, large) vertical diffusivity between statically unstable grid cells in the vertical.
 This vertical diffusivity is set by parameter :varlink:`ivdc_kappa`, which here we set to :math:`1.0` m\ :sup:`2` s\ :sup:`--1`.
 This scheme requires that
-  :varlink:`implicitDiffusion` is set to ``.TRUE.`` (see :numref:`implicit-backward-stepping`; in other words, applying a large vertical diffusivity to represent convective mixing requires the use of an implicit time-stepping method for vertical diffusion, rather than Adams Bashforth II).
+  :varlink:`implicitDiffusion` is set to ``.TRUE.`` (see :numref:`implicit-backward-stepping`; more specifically, applying a large vertical diffusivity to represent convective mixing requires the use of an implicit time-stepping method for vertical diffusion, rather than Adams Bashforth II).

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data
        :start-at: ivdc